MaynardMiner/SWARM/README.md

 I am a sole developer, and this is a large project.
 I prioritize workload by requests and activity, if you would like me to develop/improve a particular version Just notify me.
 Currently, the most popular, most used, and most user supported feature of SWARM is utilizing it as a custom miner in HiveOS.
 This was not an easy task, and also not easy to continue to maintain.
 This is why the fee of 1.5% is applied.

+## Why Are More Pools Not Added?

+PPS and Prop pools are the only pools worthwhile to mine in a switching setting.
+PPLNS pools, which are the majority of mining pools, have a payment scheme in which promotes loyalty to their pools: You get penalized when you mine on another pool.
+All the pools listed in SWARM are either PPS (Pay Per Share) or Prop (Proportional Share Pay).
+There are a couple of PPLNS+ pools, which do not penalize you for switching, but rather give you a bonus for loyalty.

+So in essence, it is a diservice to my users to provide more pools based on the format/intention of the software.

+If you know of more PROP or PPS pools, please let me know: I will add immediately.

 ## Simple Install Instructions

 ### Windows